JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 ## Requirements

 The integration requires [Docker](https://docs.docker.com/engine/installation/) installed on the build agents.
-[Docker Compose](https://docs.docker.com/compose/install/) also needs to be installed to use the [Docker Compose](docker-compose.md) build runner.
+To use the [Docker Compose](docker-compose.md) build runner, install [Docker Compose](https://docs.docker.com/compose/install/) as well.

 <chunk include-id="reqs-supported-env">

 ## Supported Environments

-TeamCity\-Docker support can run on Mac, Linux, and Windows build agents.
+TeamCity Docker Support can run on Mac, Linux, and Windows build agents.
 It uses the `docker` executable on the build agent machine, so it should be runnable by the build agent user.

 <note>